<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1733895583540788&amp;ev=PageView&amp;noscript=1">

 Spend a few minutes browsing pricing pages and you'll come away with the impression that Per User Pricing (also known as Per Seat Pricing) is the go-to SaaS pricing model.

-Pacific Crest's annual SaaS survey backs-up these findings: across the companies surveyed, per user pricing was the most popular pricing model used:
+Pacific Crest's annual SaaS survey backed-up these findings: across the companies surveyed, per user pricing was the most popular pricing model used.

 This popularity can largely be attributed to simplicity: a single user pays a fixed monthly price; add another user, and that price doubles; add a third user and, you guessed it, the monthly cost trebles.